haoxu99/haoxu99.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Hao Xu is currently a master's degree student at the School of Computer Science Technology, Henan Polytechnic University, under the supervision of Associate Prof. Wenpeng Xu.
+I am currently a master's degree student at the School of Computer Science Technology, Henan Polytechnic University, under the supervision of Associate Prof. [Wenpeng Xu](https://scholar.google.com.hk/citations?user=US-ByzsAAAAJ).
 Before that, I received my bachelor's degree in 2021 from the School of 3D Printing, Xinxiang University.

 My research interest includes computer graphics, computer-aided design, and 3D printing.
 I have published more than two papers at the international journal with total <a href='https://scholar.google.com/citations?user=7Ro6hCMAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a>.